 Most often, the best way to make the most out of your credit card spending for your travel needs is to use the credit card that is tied directly to the airline you travel most frequently.
 For better or worse, United Airlines flies the routes I generally travel for the best prices, so I use a credit card where I earn rewards in the form of United MileagePlus points.
 There are cards that are more flexible for travelers who use multiple airlines or don’t have one such frequently-traveled route.

-Chase Sapphire Preferred® The Chase Sapphire Preferred Card is arguable the best option for earning flexible travel rewards.
+Chase Sapphire Preferred® Card The Chase Sapphire Preferred Card is arguable the best option for earning flexible travel rewards.
 You will earn one point for every dollar spent on purchases with the card.
 Your travel expenses as well as your restaurant dining expenses earn double.
-Each year, Chase will credit a 7% Annual Points Dividend on every point you earned during the prior 12 months, even if you’ve already redeemed the points.

 Chase is encouraging its cardholders to book travel through their own online agency.
 When you do, your points are worth 20% more.
 For example, a $500 flight normally requires 50,000 points; booking through Chase Ultimate Rewards reduces that requirement to 40,000 points.
 If you’d rather book directly with your airline, you can transfer your points to leading frequent travel programs on a one-to-one basis.